Kwangsa19/SQL-Automotive/README.md

 FROM Sales s
 INNER JOIN Customers c ON s.CustomerID = c.CustomerID;
 ```
+* First, we selected `SaleID` from `Sales` table.
+The initial for `sales` table is s.
+* Second, we used INNER JOIN to combine rows from `Sales` and `Customers` where there is match in the `CustomerID` columns of both tables.
+* Last but not least, the result will show which customer (by name) corresponds to each sale.

 2. Calculate total sales revenue since the beginning of 2021.
 ```
 SELECT SUM(cd.Quantity * ca.Price) AS TotalRevenue
 FROM SaleDetails cd